Programme

 Every year MOTELX hosts a world of activities and events based on the horror genre that goes beyond regular screenings.
 These parallel events not only enhance the dynamic of the Festival's venues but also of Lisbon, in a city-wide celebration of horror.

-Masterclasses with some of the genre's masters, workshops on a wide variety of topics regarding production of horror films, horror games nights and (not so) horror games afternoons are some of the events happening during the Festival's.
+Masterclasses with some of the genre's masters, workshops on a wide variety of topics regarding production of horror films, horror games nights and (not so) horror games afternoons, the MOTELquiz or the DJ Sets nights t Lounge MOTELX, are some of the events happening during the Festival's.

 The MOTELX Warm-Up is also starting to become a recurring part of the Lisbon calendar, with events starting in the first days of September.
-Our open air screening in Largo Trindade Coelho is one of the most highlighted nights of the Warm-Up.
+Our open air screenings are the most highlighted nights of the Warm-Up.
 These activities aim to promote the Festival as well as the horror genre and those in it.

 Open Air Screenings